dmp1ce/decompose-web-common/README.md

 source $(_decompose-project-root)/.decompose/environment/lib/web/processes
 ```

+## Nginx Proxy

+Nginx proxy, is a container which is a endpoint for web services running on port 80 with Docker.
+See [nginx proxy processes](#nginx-proxy-processes) for details on how to use nginx proxy with this environment.
+See [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) for more details on how the nginx proxy works.
+Custom nginx proxy images can be used by changing the `PROJECT_NGINX_PROXY_IMAGE` element.

+Nginx proxy is configured by both adding environment variables to containers and by copying files into nginx proxy.
+For the file copying part, specially named files can be placed in `containers/nginx_proxy` directory.
+These files are explained in the `containers/nginx_proxy/README` file.

+## Reverse Proxy

+With an SSH server setup, a reverse proxy can be setup to tunnel a port to the SSH server.
+Use the [reverse proxy elements](#reverse-proxy-settings) and the `start-reverse-proxy` process to use this feature.
+In order to forward expose port 80 or 443 on the remote SSH server, you may have to configure `/etc/ssh/sshd_config` to set `GatewayPorts yes`.

+A reverse proxy can be useful to test a API callbacks or show others local development.

+## Update production

+Use `update-production-server-to-latest` process to update a production server set by the [production server](#production-server) elements.
+Updating the production server using this method follows the following steps:

+1. Test connection to server
+2. Create new tag, incremented from the last tag
+3. Push latest code and tags
+4. Update code on production site
+5. Rebuild/recreate production containers
+6. Backup decompose configuration using `backup_config` process
+7. Remove old Docker images using `remove-untagged-docker-images` process

 ## Elements

 - `PROJECT_ENVIRONMENT` : The current environment.
 Only supports the values `development` or `production`.
 Default is `development`.